sauoro/PocketMine-RS/README.md

 > "Me and my team of highly trained Rustaceans™ have finally done what no sane developer would attempt: rewriting PocketMine-MP in Rust.
 Why?
 Because PHP wasn’t giving us enough compile-time existential crises."
 > — Rustaceans Incorporated™

+# DISCLAIMER:
+Everything is from [PocketMine-MP](https://github.com/pmmp/PocketMine-MP), please rate start to the original project and without it we couldn't make this done.

 ---

 ## 📋 Table of Contents